charlielobster/CUDA_NekRS/README.md

       sudo apt-get install -y nvidia-open
       reboot

-This creates a folder called /usr/local/cuda-13.0 containing the CUDA 13.0 contents
+This creates a folder called /usr/local/cuda-13.0

 https://docs.nvidia.com/cuda/cuda-installation-guide-linux/

 Verify a few steps from that document, starting with Section 3.
 This Readme assumes a remote repository installation method.
 In the link above, Ubuntu instructions begin at section 4.8.
 Then,

       sudo apt install nvidia-gds

 Install required libraries for this tutorial that aren't installed by the steps: